yosunlu/OnlyMemes/README.md

 ## Visuals
 👽 Users can sign by clicking the sign-in button
-👽 *Current Leaders board disaplys the leaders and their stars.
+👽 *Current Leaders board disaplays the leaders and their stars.
 👽 Be sure to hover over the Yao Ming icon.

 ![Home](screenshots/home.png)

 👽 After signing in, the upload button will appear

 ![Sign-in](screenshots/sign_in.png)

 👽 Videos will be dislpayed in the order of total stars
 👽 Thumbnails are the same to prevent spoilers

   ![List](screenshots/list.png)

 This is NOT some random youtube clone projects on youtube!